Whatsapp Text Call

 The responsibilities of a commercial model and a fashion model are relatively similar as the main thing that sets them apart are the types of advertisements and the platform they work on.
 Some of the responsibilities that overlap for both types of models are:

-• Discuss objectives of photo shoots with the designer or brand
+1. Discuss objectives of photo shoots with the designer or brand

-• Posing per the photographer’s or director’s directions
+2. Posing per the photographer’s or director’s directions

-• Appear in images to display products
+3. Appear in images to display products

-• Learn brand or designer in preparation for jobs
+4. Learn brand or designer in preparation for jobs

-• Wearing merchandise during a photo shoot
+5. Wearing merchandise during a photo shoot

-• Add new content to portfolios
+6. Add new content to portfolios

 Environment

 The work environments of both models tend to be the same for the most part.
-Photoshoots could be held in front of a screen to achieve a clean aesthetic or with a natural background either indoors or outdoors for a more complex or comfortable look.
+Photoshoots could be held in front of a screen to achieve a clean aesthetic or with a natural indoor or outdoor background for a more complex or comfortable look.
 The models will normally be required to dress in a certain way to match the purpose of the shoot as well as look presentable with hair and makeup.
 The difference between commercial and fashion models is in the case of a runway show where the environment is much tenser as everything is live and runs on a tight schedule.
 Runway models are also required to travel if the show is outside of their reading area.
 Runways also have an audience that photoshoots typically don’t.

 Fashion Design